Kaimur Recovery Project

 Project Description

-Wildlife Trust of India’s Kaimur Recovery Project is an initiative dedicated to conserving the largest protected area in the state of Bihar.
+The Kaimur Recovery Project is an initiative dedicated to conserving the largest protected area in the state of Bihar.
 Our project focuses on restoring degraded habitats, increasing prey species abundance, reversing tiger occurrence, and strengthening stakeholder support, participation, and capacity building.

-The Kaimur Wildlife Sanctuary, located in southwestern Bihar, spans over 1500 km2 and holds immense historical, cultural, socio-economic, and biodiversity significance.
+The Kaimur Wildlife Sanctuary (WLS), located in southwestern Bihar, spans over 1500 km2 and holds immense historical, cultural, socio-economic, and biodiversity significance.
 This sanctuary is a plateau situated between the Son River, bordering Jharkhand to the south, and the Karmanasa River, bordering Uttar Pradesh to the west.
 The Kaimur Hills, known for their invincibility, are home to two forts and the ancient Mundeshwari Temple, one of the oldest Hindu temples in India.
 Prehistoric rock paintings, stone inscriptions, and monuments have also been discovered here, enriching the area’s cultural heritage.
 The Oraon tribe is believed to have originated from this plateau, further adding to its historical significance.

 In addition to its cultural value, the Kaimur Hills are renowned for their limestone, sandstone, and shales, which are supplied to nearby factories, including the Dalmia Cement Plant situated at the foothills.